AniruddhaKulk/Rewardz-Tech-Challenge/mobile.md

 - Show details when user select an item in the list.
 - Add marker on the map based on the provided lat/lng.
   - NOTE: if you use Google Maps, you don't have to provide actual API key to us, just describe in the README how to use a custom key with your solution.
-- Add ability to search by username or name.
-Also provide a filter that will sort the list Alphabetically.

 ### What we expect from you?
 Production ready solution that you are proud of.